Article

 Facilitating customer interactions

 A robust tech stack doesn’t just have the tools necessary for marketing efforts or your day-to-day operations at the office—it’s also integral for facilitating customer interactions along the customer journey.
+A streamlined customer journey happens when a business can communicate the right messages to its customers at the right times.

+Of course, your customer journey must be mapped out first, so you know what tools you need for managing your customer interactions.
 Every tool in your tech stack—from your CRM and marketing automation platforms to your customer service software—plays a role in shaping the quality of your customer service interactions

 If you have a tech stack that delivers seamless CX interactions, you can rest assured that your customers won’t be going anywhere.

-Empowering CX Strategy with Data
+Empowering CX strategy with data

 Data analytics platforms are a vital component of any tech stack aimed at enhancing CX.
 They allow you to collect, analyze, and interpret customer data.